Install Mission Planner using instructions here.

 - Control surface movement in FBWA mode was checked and confirmed to be OK.

-- After changing to v3.8, for the analog airspeed sensor ARSPD_TYPE is changed to 2.
+- After changing to v3.8, the analog airspeed sensor ARSPD_TYPE is confirmed as 2.

 - THR_MAX confirmed to still be 100%.